Why Should Women Consider Private Investigations As A Potential Career Option?

 Perhaps one day it will be you working in a dimly lit room, illuminated by a banker’s lamp, searching through the pieces of a puzzle to find a missing person.
 Time to don that moustache and warm up the Ferrari!

-Looking for an exciting and promising career ?
+Looking for an exciting and promising career in security?
 Get started with ISTA’s nationally accredited courses in security operations.

-With the best trainers in the industry, ISTA offers high-quality training for nationally accredited certificate courses.
+With the best trainers in the industry, ISTA offers high-quality training for nationally accredited certificate courses in Melbourne.
 Please feel free to call us on 1300 134 782 or complete the form by clicking the button below and our support centre will get in touch with you as soon as possible.